OPEnSLab-OSU/SSLClient/TrustAnchors.md

 For HTTPS, there a couple of tools you can use.
 Ordered from easiest to hardest:
 * [This website, written to simplify the creation of trust anchor headers](https://openslab-osu.github.io/bearssl-certificate-utility/).
 Simply plug and play.
 * [pycert_bearssl](./tools/pycert_bearssl/pycert_bearssl.py), a command line utility based on a [pycert](https://learn.adafruit.com/introducing-the-adafruit-wiced-feather-wifi/pycert-dot-py).
 You will need to install Python 3, and follow the instructions in the [pycert_bearssl.py file](./tools/pycert_bearssl/pycert_bearssl.py).
 You'll want to use the `pycert_bearssl.py download` command once the utility is set up.
-* The brssl command line utility, included in the [BearSSL source](https://bearssl.org/gitweb/?p=BearSSL;a=blob_plain;f=tools/brssl.h;hb=HEAD).
+* The `brssl` command line utility, included in the [BearSSL source](https://bearssl.org/gitweb/?p=BearSSL;a=blob_plain;f=tools/brssl.h;hb=HEAD).
 You will need to compile this file yourself.

 ### Other Connections

 For other kinds of SSL connections, you will need to find the root certificate being used by your host.
 You can check out [this StackExchange post](https://superuser.com/questions/97201/how-to-save-a-remote-server-ssl-certificate-locally-as-a-file) for numerous methods of acquiring this certificate from a server.
 If these methods are not sufficient, you may need to request this certificate from your network administrator.
-Once you have the certificate, convert it to PEM format if needed (I use [this website](https://www.sslshopper.com/ssl-converter.html)), and use the `pycert_bearssl.py convert` command to convert the certificate into a trust anchor header.
+Once you have the certificate, convert it to PEM format if needed (I use [this website](https://www.sslshopper.com/ssl-converter.html)), and use the `pycert_bearssl.py convet --no-search` command to convert the certificate into a trust anchor header.

 ## Using Trust Anchors